heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 You just called `/path-parameter-demo` with path parameter 'Hello world'!
 ```

-You can notice the URL encoding in the URL (`Hello%20world`).
+You can notice the URL encoding in the URL (`Hello%20world`), as seen earlier.

-Try to access another URL such as
+Try to access another (inexistent) URL such as
 <http://localhost:8080/path-parameter-demo/path-parameter/not-found>.

 The output should be similar to the following: